 I share that unpleasant story to balance the scales with Meridian, Mississippi.
 For years, I had recounted the story of the gas station owner as my single-moment proof of southern racism – only to be bluntly reminded that the evils of being human are not safely confined by geography or history.

-No one at the birthday party over the long weekend mentioned Monday’s holiday or the civil rights events and struggle it honors – a movement in which, to various degrees, we had all participated; it was a passionate commitment that became the foundation, the first coat, of our lifetime bonding.
+No one at the birthday party over the long weekend mentioned Monday’s holiday or the civil rights events and struggle it honors – a movement in which, in varying degrees, we had all participated; it was a passionate commitment that became the foundation, the first coat, of our lifetime bonding.

-In the midst of last weekend's eating and drinking and laughing and loving, the era would not be foremost in my mind if not for a Facebook posting of my daughter-in-law, Lauren.
+In the midst of the celebrating, the eating and drinking and laughing and loving, the era would not be foremost in my mind if not for a Facebook posting by my daughter-in-law, Lauren.

 She had taken a photograph of a worksheet from my grandson Carson’s second-grade class at Link Elementary School in New City, New York.